lizadeka/used-cars-market-analysis/README.md

 I worked on the **Car Details** dataset and was responsible for:

-- Cleaning and transforming the dataset using **Power Query**
+- Cleaning and transforming the **Car Details** dataset using Power Query.
-- Reducing the dataset from **140 columns to 108 columns** by removing unnecessary attributes
+- Reducing the dataset from **140 columns to 108 columns** by removing unnecessary attributes.
-- Correcting unrealistic odometer (KM Driven) anomalies
+- Correcting unrealistic **KM Driven** anomalies to improve dashboard accuracy.
-- Creating numeric columns for analytical calculations
+- Creating numeric analytical columns for calculations.
-- Engineering derived columns (`car_age`, `price_category`, `km_category`, and `luxury_brand`)
+- Engineering derived columns (`car_age`, `price_category`, `km_category`, and `luxury_brand`).
-- Normalizing the **top_features** column and creating a separate **Vehicle Features** table
+- Normalizing the **top_features** column and creating a separate **Vehicle Features** table.
+- Developing custom **DAX measures**, KPIs, and calculated metrics.
-- Developing DAX measures and KPIs
+- Developing the **Features & Specifications** and **Geographic & Brand Insights** pages.
-- Designing and building the complete Power BI dashboard
+- Contributing to the planning, KPI selection, chart selection, and business insights for the **Executive Summary** page.
+- Planning the KPIs, selecting business-relevant visualizations, and deriving insights for these dashboard pages.
+- Preparing the GitHub documentation and project README.

-##  Shubh Srivastava's Contribution (Car Data Dataset)
+## 👨‍💻 Shubh Srivastava's Contribution (Car Data Dataset)

-### Responsibilities
+Responsibilities:

 - Prepared and transformed the **Car Data** dataset.
 - Performed data cleaning and preprocessing on the assigned dataset.
-- Designed dashboard layout.
+- Designed the overall dashboard theme.
+- Developed the **Dynamic Car Profile** page and **Market and Vehicle Analysis** page.
+- Collaborated on the **Executive Summary** page.
-- Assisted in integrating insights from both datasets into the final dashboard.
+- Assisted in integrating both datasets into the final dashboard.

 Both datasets together contributed to the overall project and dashboard development.